You bought a new chainsaw so you wouldn’t have to deal with this crap, right? I know it’s disappointing but we’ll get it figured out.

-Your saw must have a good spark and fired at the correct time.
-As your saw is brand new we’ll assume the major components are in great shape, so instead we’ll direct our attention to some of the more likely causes.
+Thing Two – Your saw must have a good spark and fired at the correct time.
+As your saw is brand new we’ll assume the major components are in great shape, so instead, we’ll direct our attention to some of the more likely causes.

-We’ve checked all the easy to check stuff, we’re using the correct starting procedure, our gas quality and mix ratio is good.
-Lets also assume for the moment that your new saw is mechanically sound.
+So far, we’ve checked all the easy-to-cheek stuff, we’re using the correct starting procedure, our gas quality and mix ratio are good.
+Let’s also assume for the moment that your new saw is mechanically sound.

 But in the workshop I wouldn’t go to the trouble of removing the plug, I’d go straight for the fix.

 The Fix – Remove your air filter and drop a shot of MIXED gas into the carburetor intake (about a thimble full).